-In 2019, the Department of Census & Statistics reported 370,000+ lorries and trucks in Sri Lanka.
 Most companies use these types of vehicles for transportation, moving services, and FMCG.
-But relatively few use GPS tracking for lorries in Sri Lanka, missing all the benefits.
+But relatively few use GPS tracking for lorries and trucks, missing all the benefits.

 Below, we analyze trucks’ operating costs and describe how to reduce them with GPS tracking and fleet management solutions.